 How to Send Money Using Azimo?

-Step 4: Choose the destination, currency, and delivery method.
-The payout method will vary depending on the country you’ve chosen.
+4. Step 4 Step 4: Choose the destination, currency, and delivery method

 How to Receive Money Using Azimo?

 If the delivery method selected is a direct bank deposit or mobile e-wallet deposit, the recipient doesn't have to do anything.
 However, for home deliveries or cash pickups, you'll need the following information or documents.